-To construct the posterior distribution or the marginal likelihood under the Bayesian paradigm, one crucial step is to specify the prior distributions.
-The commonly used priors for the mean differences include the local priors (Bertolino et al., 2000), such as normal prior distributions (Du et al., 2016), and nonlocal priors, such as the moment prior and inverse moment prior distributions (Johnson and Rossell, 2010).
-The nonlocal priors were first proposed in the Bayesian hypothesis testing framework to improve the speed of the accumulation of the evidence in favour of the true null model (Johnson and Rossell, 2010).
+Kao, and Kou 2016), and nonlocal priors, such as the moment prior and inverse moment prior distributions (Johnson and Rossell 2010).
+The nonlocal priors were first proposed in the Bayesian hypothesis testing framework to improve the speed of the accumulation of the evidence in favor of the true null model (Johnson and Rossell 2010).
 Jiang, Yin, and Dominici (2018) applied the nonlocal prior to identify the change points in a single sequence of data, which leads to a faster convergence rate compared with the algorithms based on the local priors.

-Because the change point detection can be regarded as a special clustering problem, we can utilize the exchangeable random partition distribution (ERPD) (Pitman, 1995) to construct the prior distribution of the segments.
-The ERPD has been widely used for clustering problems (Lau and Green, 2007; Wade et al., 2018), which penalizes the model complexity (Pitman, 2002) and automatically selects the number of clusters (McCullagh and Yang, 2008).
+Because the change point detection can be regarded as a special clustering problem, we can use the exchangeable random partition distribution (ERPD) (Pitman 1995) to construct the prior distribution of the segments.
+The ERPD has been widely used for clustering problems (Lau and Green 2007; Wade et al. 2018), which penalizes the model complexity (Pitman 2002) and automatically selects the number of clusters (McCullagh and Yang 2008).
 However, ERPD is not directly applicable to the change point detection, because it does not account for the order constraints in the change point problem.
 Martínez and Mena (2014) proposed to use a modified ERPD, namely the exchangeable random order distribution (EROD), as the prior distribution specifically for the change point detection, which inherits the symmetry and automatic penalization properties of ERPD.
 In addition to the mean-change detection, many other applications of change points have been carried out.
-Matsubara, Sakurai, and Faloutsos (2014) proposed the Auto-Plait method to detect the changes in the periodic sequences for identifying the structure changes in the signals.
+Matsubara, Sakurai, and Faloutsos (2014) proposed the AutoPlait method to detect the changes in the periodic sequences for identifying the structure changes in the signals.
 Gharghabi et al. (2017) proposed a fast, low-cost online semantic segmentation for the structure change detection in cyclic data.
-Bouchard and Badler (2007) introduced a Laban movement based segmentation method for the motion data.
-Gong, Medioni, and Zhao (2014) utilized the kernelized temporal cut method to recognize action changes in the continuous monocular motion sequences.
+Bouchard and Badler (2007) introduced a Laban movement-based segmentation method for the motion data.
+Gong, Medioni, and Zhao (2014) used the kernelized temporal cut method to recognize action changes in the continuous monocular motion sequences.